NEW YORK (AP) – Slugging outfielder Yoenis Cespedes is returning to the New York Mets. How long he stays, he'll decide.

 Cespedes gives the Mets the power bat they needed in the middle of their lineup.
 With a rotation full of young aces, the Mets felt it was a must to get somebody to drive in runs.

 Cespedes had 44 RBIs for the Mets in his limited stint with them.
 He combined for 35 home runs and 105 RBIs while batting .291 for the Tigers and Mets.
+He twice has won the All-Star Home Run Derby, including the 2013 crown at Citi Field.

 Along with his hitting, he won an AL Gold Glove for his four months in the Detroit outfield last year.
 He split time in center field and left field for the Mets.

-If Cespedes left after one year, the $27.5 million would tie Alex Rodriguez for the second-richest average annual value of a contact by a position player.
+If Cespedes left after one year, the $27.5 million would tie Alex Rodriguez for the second-richest average annual value of a contract by a position player.
 Miguel Cabrera's deal averages $29.2 million per year with Detroit.

 As of now, the free agent class for outfielders next fall is far weaker than the deep field this year, with a steep drop-off after Jose Bautista.